Instant Pot French Onion Soup is so delicious, with caramelized onions & rich beef broth. This pressure cooker French Onion Soup recipe is a favorite!

 Place the lid on the pot and set the Steam Release Knob to the Sealing position.

-Press the Manual (or Pressure Cook) Button, or dial on Ultra.
+Press the Manual (or Pressure Cook) Button.
 Set time to 5 minutes using the +/- buttons, or dial.
 High Pressure.

 When cook cycle ends, let the pot naturally release pressure for 10 minutes.
 Then manually release the remaining pressure by turning the knob to Venting (or push the button on the Ultra).